superbigco/craft-imagerpretransform/README.md

 The function will be passed the Asset.

-As an example, this is how you would use a Focal Point field:
+As an example, this is how you would use the built-in focal point selector in Craft:

 ```php
 <?php